-Karl holds degrees in literature and music from University of California at San Diego, University of Wisconsin at Madison and University of Texas at Austin.
+After receiving an academic scholarship in 2014 and earning an MA in 2017, Karl is now the first practitioner of Ásatrú to hold a graduate degree from the University of Chicago Divinity School.
+He also holds degrees in literature and music from University of California at San Diego, University of Wisconsin at Madison, and University of Texas at Austin.
 He studied literature and art history at Loyola University Chicago Rome Center in Italy and has taken Icelandic language courses through University of Iceland’s distance learning program.
-He recently received an academic scholarship from University of Chicago Divinity School and is now working on an MA in Religion.